 - NDA Strengths:

-- Creates a legal obligation for the other party to keep information confidential.
+- Creates a legal obligation for the other party to maintain the confidentiality of the information.

-- Provides a basis for legal action if a breach occurs.
+- Provides a basis for legal action in the event of a breach.

 - It can deter casual inquiries and help filter out unserious buyers.